Stein's method and the Laplace distribution: The Centered Equilibrium Transformation

-Our next task is to use this characterization to obtain bounds on the error terms resulting from approximation by the Laplace distribution.
-To this end, we introduce the following definition: For any random variable $X$ with finite second moment, we say that the random variable $X^{L}$ has the \textit{symmetric equilibrium distribution} with respect to $X$ if for all functions $f$ such that $f$ and $f'$ are absolutely continuous and $E\left|f(X)\right|,E\left|f'(X)\right|<\infty$.
-We call the map $X\mapsto X^{L}$ the symmetric equilibrium transformation.
-(The nomenclature is based on similarities with the equilibrium distribution from renewal theory which was used in a similar manner in \cite{PeRo} for a related problem involving the exponential distribution.)
+Our next task is to use the characterization in Theorem \ref{1.1} to obtain bounds on the error terms resulting from approximation by the Laplace distribution.
+To this end, we introduce the following definition.